-4 Excluding emissions from refrigerants.
+- 4 Excluding emissions from refrigerants.
 5 Calculated using the market-based calculation method of the GHG Protocol.
 Where contract-specific emission factors were not available, the standard emission factors from Defra (September 2023) were used.
-6 The calculated CO2 emissions for Fiscal 2023 using the location-based calculation method of the GHG Protocol are 1.46 Mio t CO2.

-7 Generated through voluntary carbon credits.
+6 The calculated CO2 emissions for Fiscal 2023 using the location-based calculation method of the GHG Protocol are 1.46 Mio t CO2. - 7 Generated through voluntary carbon credits.
 These certificates were obtained solely from reforestation and afforestation projects in fiscal 2023 and in previous years and were deleted exclusively for Continental in the Gold Standard, VCS, American Carbon Registry and Climate Action Reserve registries.
-8 Definition: allocated business with zero-tailpipe-emission vehicles comprises all business with products for vehicles transporting goods and people.

-9 The business can be allocated via the vehicle manufacturer, the vehicle platform or the product specification, for example.
-The data includes both pure business and attributable business, such as in the case of combined vehicle platforms.
-For the Tires, Conti Tech and Contract Manufacturing group sectors, the sales reported at the end of the year were included.
-In the case of the Automotive group sector, a calculation was carried out for passenger cars and light commercial vehicles using internal, vehicle-specific planning data for sales and external data for production quantities, for medium and heavy commercial vehicles this was based on the relevant customer portfolio.
+8 Definition: allocated business with zero-tailpipe-emission vehicles comprises all business with products for vehicles transporting goods and people. - 9 The business can be allocated via the vehicle manufacturer, the vehicle platform or the product specification, for example.
+The data includes both pure business and attributable business, such as in the case of combined - vehicle platforms.
+For the Tires, ContiTech and Contract Manufacturing group sectors, the sales reported at the end of the year were included.
+In the case of the Automotive group sector, a calculation was carried out for passenger cars and light commercial vehicles using internal, vehicles this was based on the relevant - 10 Definition: proportion of waste that has been sent for material recycling, thermal recovery or any other form of recycling or reuse.